polkadot-developers/substrate-developer-hub.github.io/docs/getting-started.md

 ## Interact with Substrate

-The fastest way to interact any local or public Substrate network it to visit Polkadot-JS Apps:
+The fastest way to interact with any local or public Substrate network is to visit Polkadot-JS Apps:

 [https://polkadot.js.org/apps/](https://polkadot.js.org/apps/)